shervinafshar/Persian-HIG/PersianHIG_EN_Main4_Chapter4.md

 This bad design choice can be partially offset by using clever names to put the frequently used items in proper places.
 For example, the name of the frequently used Accessories submenu helps it stay at the top of the menu to make it easier to access.
 But there is no guarantee that a localized version can (or will) preserve that menu order.
 For example, in the existing draft Persian translation, the location of the first (Accessories) and last (System Tools) submenus in the Programs menu is reversed.
 The result is a different (reduced) usability for the Persian version compared to the Latin version.

-4.  **The localization of software should not adversely affect its usability and design features.**
+**Rule 1: The localization of software should not adversely affect its usability and design features.**

-5.  **Avoid using alphabetical ordering of the interface elements (such as menu commands) in the design of the internationalized software.**
+**Rule 2: Avoid using alphabetical ordering of the interface elements (such as menu commands) in the design of the internationalized software.**

 **The alphabetical ordering is only advised in list of elements that are dynamic and contain many elements.**

-\
-\

-5.  **To support right-to-left (actually bidirectional) locales, avoid blindly mirroring the entire user interface.
+**Guideline 1: To support right-to-left (actually bidirectional) locales, avoid blindly mirroring the entire user interface.
 Developer tools and graphical toolkits should provide more control for developers and localizers in specifying the proper placement of user interface elements.**

-6.  **To reduce unexpected directionality related issues with GUI designs it is advised the vertically symmetric designs used as much as possible.**
+**Guideline 2: To reduce unexpected directionality related issues with GUI designs it is advised the vertically symmetric designs used as much as possible.**

-\
-\

-\
-\

-### 1.4.The Effect of Different Direction in Desktop, Software and Document {.western dir="LTR"}
+### 4.4.
+The Effect of Different Direction in Desktop, Software and Document

 We briefly mentioned the issues of a mixed Persian/Latin environment.
 Since this is a common scenario, we will discuss it in more detail here.
 The first thing to note is the three main elements that the user is dealing with when using a computer:

 -   First element is the graphical desktop environment which provides the basic facilities including windows and menus.
 -   The second element is the application which is used to perform the intended task.
 -   The third element is the content or the data related to the task which could often be a document.

 At any given time, only one locale should be designated as the active user locale and changing the active locale may require restarting the user session to give a change to properly refresh and relocated the user interface.
 Having different active locales per running applications is not recommended since it can break the stability of the user interface, especially if each locale has a different directionality.
 Still, if we have the same locale set for all applications, it is not guaranteed that the three elements above all adhere to the same active locale.
 When a certain locale is made active, still the desktop environment or the applications may not be localized to support the locale language.